NeXTLinux/nextlinux-engine/README.md

 Add an image to the Anchore Engine:

-    anchore-cli image add docker.io/library/debian:latest
+    nextlinux-cli image add docker.io/library/debian:latest

 Wait for the image to move to the 'analyzed' state:

-    anchore-cli image wait docker.io/library/debian:latest
+    nextlinux-cli image wait docker.io/library/debian:latest

 List images analyzed by the Anchore Engine:

-    anchore-cli image list
+    nextlinux-cli image list

 Get image overview and summary information:

-    anchore-cli image get docker.io/library/debian:latest
+    nextlinux-cli image get docker.io/library/debian:latest

 List feeds and wait for at least one vulnerability data feed sync to complete.
 The first sync can take some time (20-30 minutes) after that syncs will only merge deltas.

-    anchore-cli system feeds list
+    nextlinux-cli system feeds list
-    anchore-cli system wait
+    nextlinux-cli system wait

 Obtain the results of the vulnerability scan on an image:

-    anchore-cli image vuln docker.io/library/debian:latest os
+    nextlinux-cli image vuln docker.io/library/debian:latest os

 List operating system packages present in an image:

-    anchore-cli image content docker.io/library/debian:latest os
+    nextlinux-cli image content docker.io/library/debian:latest os

 ## API

-For the external API definition (the user-facing service), see [External API Swagger Spec](https://github.com/anchore/anchore-engine/blob/master/anchore_engine/services/apiext/swagger/swagger.yaml).
-If you have Anchore Engine running, you can also review the Swagger by directing your browser at http://<your-anchore-engine-api-host>:8228/v1/ui/ (NOTE: the trailing slash is required for the embedded swagger UI browser to be viewed properly).
+For the external API definition (the user-facing service), see [External API Swagger Spec](https://github.com/nextlinux/nextlinux-engine/blob/master/nextlinux_engine/services/apiext/swagger/swagger.yaml).
+If you have Anchore Engine running, you can also review the Swagger by directing your browser at http://<your-nextlinux-engine-api-host>:8228/v1/ui/ (NOTE: the trailing slash is required for the embedded swagger UI browser to be viewed properly).

 Each service implements its own API, and all APIs are defined in Swagger/OpenAPI spec.
-You can find each in the _anchore_engine/services/\<servicename\>/api/swagger_ directory.
+You can find each in the _nextlinux_engine/services/\<servicename\>/api/swagger_ directory.

 ## More Information

-For further details on the use of the Anchore CLI with the Anchore Engine, please refer to the [Anchore Engine Documentation](https://engine.anchore.io/)
+For further details on the use of the Anchore CLI with the Anchore Engine, please refer to the [Anchore Engine Documentation](https://engine.nextlinux.io/)

 ## Developing